 - As checkout is not a social media promotion, it should only contain essential information

 - Simple and easily readable fonts should be used

 - Texts, if any, should be descriptive or instructional.

-Product images, internal links, or any such thing that deviate attention from checkout process should either be eliminated or at best be minimized.
+Irrelevant images, internal links, or any such thing that deviate attention from the checkout process should either be eliminated or at best be minimized.

-A smooth checkout would ensure repeat visits by your customers.
+A smooth checkout page would ensure a faster checkout experience and furthermore, lead to repeat visits by your customers.

 Ease with Trustmarks

 A Trustmark is an assurance to an online buyer that information shared through a website is completely safe.
 SSL certificate is an example of such a Trustmark.

 Domain names printed in green or a lock sign beside the address bar are indications that a website is encrypted and information shared is fully secured.